 What is the child-to-teacher ratio?

-Small class sizes is another stand out reason why parents choose OLA (read about our six key distinguishing factors and benefits).
-Class sizes from Year 3 up to Year 11 are under 20 and many subject set sizes are smaller than this.
+Small class sizes is another stand out reason why parents and pupils choose OLA.
+Average class sizes are 16, with 9 for GCSE Options and many subject set sizes are smaller than this.
 In OLA 6th set sizes are smaller still.
 Small class sizes across the school enables our staff to build individual relationships with each pupil with the aim of helping them to develop academically, exceed their baseline predictions and shine as individuals.

 How many staff with children send their children to the school?

 Currently eleven members of staff have children at OLA.

 What is the average girl/boy ratio across the school?